Hello, CUHK students!

-I am looking for well-trained and dedicated student collaborators to explore the following research topics and at the same time fulfill the requirements of BALLA projects (LT4235/LT4391) and MA research or capstone projects (LT6582/LT6580) in 2022-2023:
+I am looking for well-trained and dedicated student collaborators to explore the following research topics and at the same time fulfil your course requirements:

-- Suitable for: students who have very advanced proficiency in English; 3-credit projects
+- Suitable for: students who have very advanced proficiency in both Cantonese and Mandarin

 2. Language attrition in a school-age heritage speaker in the US